slatedocs/slate/source/includes/_groups.md

 }
 ```

-The groups allow you to invite registered and unregistered users in sunglight, to each case there are different params and different endpoints.
+The groups allow you to invite registered and unregistered users in sunlight, to each case there are different params and different endpoints.

 <aside class="notice">
   You can only invite users to groups where you are an admin.